hirusha-adi/hirusha/docs/study/cie_al/computer_science/paper_3/my_study_notes/index.md

 :::

-## Click on the lesson you want to start exploring my revision notes
+## Click on the lesson you want to start exploring my study notes

 17. [Communication and Internet technologies](chapter_17)